Regulatory Flexibility Act: Requirements of the Act

 The RFA has added important elements of management oversight, predictability and transparency to the federal regulatory process.
 This is particularly evident in the government-wide semi-annual regulatory agendas that the RFA requires.

 These documents, now known as "unified agendas", note all planned federal regulations.
 Those regulations expected to "significantly" impact small entities, thereby triggering special analyses under the RFA, are separately indexed, as are those that may affect small entities, but not "significantly."
 The unified agendas also single out anticipated regulations covered by other statutes and executive orders.

 One of the more ambitious aspects of the RFA is its requirement that federal agencies review all of their existing regulations over a period of ten years and revise those that are duplicative, excessively burdensome, or no longer necessary.
 Although this RFA provision (Section 610 of the Act) is often ignored by agencies, a plan for this review of existing regulations is likewise published with the unified agendas.

-It is important to note that the RFA does not compel specific regulatory outcomes.
+The RFA does not compel specific regulatory outcomes.
 Agencies are required to assess the impacts of their proposed and final rules on small entities, and to select less burdensome alternatives—or explain why they cannot do so.
 But they are not required to alter their agency missions or their legal mandates.
 Like the Administrative Procedure Act that it amends, the RFA primarily defines the required procedural steps in a process.
 While agency non-compliance with these required steps can (and has) led to suspensions of various regulations by the courts, it is the failure to faithfully observe the process, not the subject matter of the regulations, that has led to these outcomes.

 The RFA comprises Chapter 6 of Title 5 of the United States Code.